metasfresh/metasfresh-documentation/_webui_collection/EN/Outbound_Documents_Config_Dunning.md

 ---
-title: How do I configure the outbound documents for dunning?
+title: How do I set up outbound documents for dunning?
 layout: default
 tags:
   - Accounting